Acerola

 Acerola probably originates from the Yucatan Peninsula in Mexico.
 Although it is often called the acerola cherry, only its appearance is somewhat reminiscent of the native cherry, as the two are not related.
 The acerola is a stone fruit and grows 1 to 3 cm in size.
 It grows on small trees that thrive in humid, subtropical climates.
 The main cultivation areas are in Mexico, Jamaica, Florida and Brazil.

-What makes acerola special is not least its very high vitamin C content, which makes it one of the most vitamin C-rich fruits of all.
+What makes acerola so special is its very high vitamin C content, which makes it one of the richest fruits in vitamin C of all.

 Frequently asked questions